 To avoid this problem, it is a good idea to not include mandatory modification language in support orders but rather to provide provisions as to when support can be modified.
 This can help avoid a situation where you could inadvertently face paying a significant amount of back child support through no fault of your own.

-Public Assistance and Retroactive Child Support
+Public Assistance and Retroactive Support for the Child

 The non-custodial parent may be ordered to pay retroactive child support to the state if the custodial parent was receiving public assistance for the child during the time when the non-custodial parent had a legal obligation to support the child.